0xAnon0602/Hedera-NFT-Sales-Twitter-Bot/README.md

 ### Hedera-NFT-Sales-Twitter-Bot

-This Twitter bot sends message on sales of NFTs on the Hedera ecosytyem
+This Twitter bot sends message on sales of NFTs on the Hedera ecosystem

 ![image](https://user-images.githubusercontent.com/71931823/186366596-a29dccb6-9094-410f-a21c-8d79b5681227.png)